Pavlohrad: Recent history

+Industry

 The city is home to Pavlohrad Mechanical Plant (PMZ) that was established in December 1963 as a specialized production facility of the Plant no. 586 (now Pivdenmash Production Association).
 PMZ is a factory dedicated to assembly, perfection and production of solid-fueled rocket engines and missiles.
-By 1975 PMZ became the largest solid-rocket factory within the Ministry of General Machine Building of USSR.
+By 1975, PMZ became the largest solid-rocket factory within the Ministry of General Machine Building of USSR.
 PMZ made fuel tanks for booster rockets and plastic ICBM rocket motor casings; parts, components, and assemblies for aerospace systems manufacturing.

+On 30 April 2023, a Russian attack on Pavlohrad caused a series of large explosions and fires, injuring at least 34 civilians.
+Ukrainian sources reported that a plant was hit that produced solid fuel for Soviet-era rockets, and had a number of motors awaiting decommissioning.

+Russian sources claimed that this attack disrupted the production of ammunition, weapons and military equipment for Ukrainian troops.

+Population

+According to the 2001 Ukrainian census, the city's population was 119,672.
+Ukrainians accounted for 72.3% of the population and Russians for 25%.
+Ukrainian was the native language for 59.2% of the population, and Russian for 39.8%.